 NEON is on a 30-year, continent-wide quest to provide stakeholders with consistent infrastructure and methodologies as they relate to climate change, land use change and invasive species.
 The organization routinely employs aircraft surveillance and high-tech sensors to collect data but on-the-ground technicians are central to their efforts, and 24 interns will have served this year in Alaska, California’s Sierra Nevada region, and in Kansas, Nebraska, and North Dakota.

-“It is not an overstatement to say that we are a critical component of NEON’s operations,” stated Grayson Jordan (below), an SCA intern assigned to Chase Lake National Wildlife Refuge, west of Bismarck, ND.
+“It is not an overstatement to say that we are a critical component of NEON’s operations,” stated Grayson Jordan (above), an SCA intern assigned to Chase Lake National Wildlife Refuge, west of Bismarck, ND.

 Grayson, who recently earned a degree in Environmental Economics and Management from the University of Georgia, has a hand in virtually every aspect of the studies at Chase Lake, and is confident the many roles he filled will only accelerate his professional advancement.